Where does CRI funding come from and what is its purpose?

 Clark County - Overview and contact information for Clark County Public Health planners.

-Columbia County - Learn more about Columbia County Health District and their current projects.
+Columbia County - Learn more about the Public Health Foundation of Columbia County and their current projects.

 Multnomah County - Public Health Emergency Preparedness programs and information for Multnomah County.